RAKR314 CM4 Base Board Flashing the OS

 It is recommended to connect the RAKR314 via Ethernet for its first-time setup.

-The OS operates in DHCP client mode by default, so you should be able to connect it to your router via one of the Ethernet ports.
-Then look up the IP address that gets assigned to the router.
-It will be listed as rakpios
+The OS operates in DHCP client mode by default, allowing you to connect the device to your router via one of the Ethernet ports.
+Check the IP address assigned by the router, which will be listed as rakpios

 .
-Use your favorite SSH tool to log in and get started.
+Use your preferred SSH tool to log in and start using the device.

 , and the password is changeme

 .
-At first login, you will be forced to change the default password.
-For example, if you log in via SSH for the first time, you need to set a new one by entering the default one and a new one after.
+During the first login, you will be required to change the default password.
+For instance, if you log in via SSH for the first time, you will need to enter the default password followed by a new one to complete the setup.